Skip to main content

 2. 02

-All-in price up front, with the system sized to your usage and roof.
+An all-in fixed price based on your roof's modelled generation, your usage, and the inverter we size to match.
 No deposits chased and no surprise extras on the day.

 3. 03

-Scaffolding, panels, inverter, electrical work, commissioning and MCS registration.
+Scaffolding, panels, inverter, electrical work, commissioning and MCS registration in 1-2 days.
 Faster than a combined install because there's no battery to wire in.

 Get your free solar quote Takes a few minutes.
 No obligation.